Christchurch: Parks and nature

 Christchurch has been described as The Garden City because of the large number of public parks and well-developed residential gardens with many trees.
 A British lawyer John Eldon Gorst, stated that Christchurch reminded him of the garden cities in England, and he called it as such.
 Hagley Park and the 33 ha Christchurch Botanic Gardens, founded in 1863, are in the central city, which is an active habitat for kererū.
 The Hagley Oval is a popular cricket field.
-Other sports such as association football, and rugby are popular in Hagley Park, and open-air concerts by local bands and orchestras.
+Other sports such as association football, and rugby are popular in Hagley Park, and open-air concerts by local bands and orchestras, and firework displays.
 North Hagley Park is known for its cherry blossoms, planted along Harper Avenue on Arbor Day in 1936.
 During the flowering season the trees are popular with visitors.

 To the east lies Rāwhiti Domain, in New Brighton, and to the north lies Spencer Park.
 And there are many inner city urban parks such as, Latimer Square, Cranmer Square, and Victoria Square.
 To the north of the city is the Willowbank Wildlife Reserve.
 Travis Wetland, an ecological restoration programme to create a wetland, many native plants and birdlife thrive there, notably royal spoonbills and spotless crake and recent plantings of fork-leaved sundew.
 It is located to the east of the city centre near the suburb of Burwood and North New Brighton.
 There has been recent work to restore Papanui Bush, it began in 2018, with recent plantings of native wildlife such as rimu and tōtara to restore this area like it was pre-European urbanisation.

 Orana Wildlife Park is New Zealand's only open-range zoo, sitting on 80 hectares of land, located on the outskirts of Christchurch.